davidkim10/atlas-movie-app/README.md

-# Atlas - Find the your next flick for movie night
+# Atlas - Find your next flick for movie night

+Atlas allows you to quickly find the perfect flick for movie night.
+Search upcoming, popular, and top rated movies.
+UI inspired by Disney+ and Netflix.

 <img src="./public/preview.png">